-Slide the bolt onto the prop shaft (SEE FIGURE 19N) and slide the bolt can over the bolt and push into place until the bolt can touches the prop shaft back cap (SEE FIGURE 19O).
+Slide the bolt onto the prop shaft (see figure 19N) and slide the bolt can over the bolt and screw onto the prop shaft back cap (see figure 19O).
+The can and propshaft parts should meet when fully screwed together.

-Finally wipe any excess Eclipse Grease off the o-ring on the head of the bolt and insert the complete bolt assembly into the marker body.
+Finally wipe any excess grease off the bolt tip and insert the complete bolt assembly into the marker body.